 Rome, the glorious Eternal City!
 A city whose history stretches over more than 2,500 years; a city where the ancient and modern live side by side, where ruins are scattered like treasure among the alleys of the new.
 I’m not a city girl by any means or measure, but this city is one that I truly fell head over heels in love with.
 The colour, the vibrancy, the rustic walls…. not to mention the ruins and the history.
 Throw in some good quality delicious food and some yummy wine!
 Make sure you dedicate enough time to visit this city in all it magnificence and do make sure you tick off the places on our list of the top 5 things to see in Rome – we promise you won’t regret it!

 Have you been to Rome?
 What is on your list of top 5 things to see whilst visiting Rome?
-If you fancy taking a short break from Rome, consider visiting nearby Tivoli for the day.
+If you fancy taking a short break from Rome, consider visiting nearby Tivoli for the day or visit Ninfa, said to be the most enchanting garden in the world.

 This post contains affiliate links and I will receive a small commission fee if you place a booking through one of these links.